Joshua-Miller-161/HCMV_Dose_Infection/README.md

 - If you installed using the Anaconda (conda) method, ensure that you have activated the conda environment.
 - Type *python run_simulation.py* and press enter.

+## What is clump sandbox?
+- The clump_sandbox folder is for the user to test out theoretical clump size distributions based on either Poisson, geometric, or 1-inflated geometric distribution.
+All parameters can be controlled in the sandbox_config.yml file.
+To run do: conda activate hcmv_env python3 clump_sandbox/run_simulation.py

 # Plotting a simulation
 There are two scripts for plotting simulation results, *make_simple_simul_plot* and *plot_clump_simul*.
 Both make a plot comparing the simulation results against an experimental dataset.
 But *plot_clump_simul* shows extra information about the clump distribution.